Who we are

 What personal data we may collect and why we collect it

-When visitors leave comments on the sites we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.
+If applicable, when visitors leave comments on the sites, we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help in spam detection and management.

 If you use our Contact forms, your name and email address is collected along with your message(s).
-We consider your message(s) and other information provided to be private and confidential and treat them as such.
+We consider your message(s) and other information provided to be private and confidential and treat them as such (unless you specify otherwise).